-Pikes Peak Prickly Pear was inspired by the refreshing and exotic flavor of the prickly pear cactus fruit.
-We combined the sweet juice of the prickly pear cactus fruit with an all natural strawberry extract to derive a pleasantly pink soda that is unlike anything you have enjoyed before.
+Pikes Peak Prickly Pear was inspired by the exotic flavor of the prickly pear cactus fruit.
+We use the sweet juice of the prickly pear cactus fruit to create a refreshing soda that is unlike anything you have enjoyed before.
 It is a sophisticated sweetness that is guaranteed to please.
 We hope you enjoy this truly one of a kind soda taste experience and share it with friends.

 Buy some now!